kgateway-dev/kgateway/docs/getting_started/kubernetes/gke.md

 ![gke services](gke.png "GKE Services")

-*NOTE:* You might not see see the address in the endpoint column immediately, as provisioning the cloud load balancer can take around 10 minutes. try waiting a few minutes, and clicking the REFRESH link on the top of the page.
+*NOTE:* You might not see see the address in the endpoint column immediately, as provisioning the cloud load balancer can take around 10 minutes.
+Try waiting a few minutes, and clicking the REFRESH link on the top of the page.

 You can now use the endpoints as your public address for requests.